-The Authority recognizes that prompt payment of invoices for utilities, including, but not limited to, electrical, telephone, cellular, natural gas, governmental fees of any sort, legal notice publications, postage, and delivery services is important and represents a good business practice.
+The Authority recognizes that prompt payment of invoices for utilities, including, but not limited to, electrical, telephone, cellular, natural gas, governmental fees of any sort (including fees to a municipality), legal notice publications, postage, and delivery services is important and represents a good business practice.
 The fees for such services are not subject to negotiation.
 The Authority may make such payment upon receipt of an invoice for the same without Board approval, provided that the cumulative dollar amount for such purchases for the year is within the amounts budgeted and approved by the Board.